bibainet/xhrless/README.md

 ### XHR.prototype.setCookies = function(cookies) ###

-Set the "Cookie" request header (this.headers["Cookie"]).
+Set the "Cookie" request header (`this.headers["Cookie"]`).

-If cookies is a non empty object then use the name -> value pairs from it, non empty strings only.
+If cookies is a non empty object then use the name-value pairs from it, non empty strings only.
 If not (e.g. undefined) then remove the "Cookie" header.

 > Requires Node.JS API.